gianluca-mascolo/aoc2023/day12/README.md

 ## Part 1

 `./repair.sh example`

-it will generate a binary-table file with the necessary number of bits (20 in my input) containing all possible values of combinations.
+It will generate a binary-table(*) file with the necessary number of bits (20 in my input) containing all possible values of combinations.
 Then the input is interpreted with . = 0 and # = 1 and filtered with grep.

 ```